 ATM withdrawals.
 Records the cash you withdraw from ATMs as cash transactions.
 This allows for more accurate tracking of all cash flows.

 Add more pockets.
 PocketGuard Plus allows you to add more specific pockets.
 For example, you can set up pockets for fast food, public transportation, or furnishings.
-It will allow you to see where your money is going even greater detail.
+It will allow you to see where your money is going in even greater detail.
 It will appear on a spending pie chart, or you can even set up specific spending limits.

 PocketGuard offers several features that make it stand out from the many other budgeting apps on the market.